nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ## Appendix: Planned enhancements

-1. Currently, the `delete` command allows for duplicate indices to be entered.
-This may lead to unintended behaviour for some users.
-We plan to tweak this by displaying an additional warning message if duplicate indices are entered, to remind the user about the duplication.
-The user can then confirm whether they would like the command to go through, or whether they would like to make changes to their input command.
-This can be achieved by adding a boolean field to the `DeleteCommand` class to indicate whether the user has entered duplicate indices in the command.

 1. Currently, error messages displayed in ConText are generic.
 For example, if a user enters a negative index, the error message `Invalid command format` is displayed, even if the command format is technically correct.
 We plan to add more specific error messages for invalid indices (e.g. non-positive, too large, or does not exist in the list), to let the user know that the index itself is invalid, and why.

 1. Currently, special characters such as `-` and `/` are not allowed in names, even though they could conceivably be part of a contact's legal name.
 We plan to allow for special characters to be included in a contact's name.

 1. Currently, the `find` command only allows for matching of full words.
 For example, the input keyword `John` will not match the name `Johnny` stored in the list.
 This may lead to unintended behaviour for some users.
 We plan to allow partial matches of contact names for `find`.